faberNovel/git-workshop/README.md

 ```

 > It's not recommanded to rename a branch after a Pull Request has already been
-> created.
+> created as it will close the PR.

 ## Improve the arrow

 Still on the `feature/arrow` branch, you want to improve the arrow so that it
-give the information of done todos.
+gives the information of done todos.

 The goal is to colorize in green the number of equals in the arrow
 corresponding to the number of completed todos.